arnaudbos/i-rant/content/water-pouring-in-clojure.md

 I define **new functions** and make extensive use of *"variable shadowing"* to **modify the implementation of existing functions**.

-No classes, no types: just data and functions...
+No classes, no types, no FactoryFactoryAbstractDelegateProxyPattern: just data and functions...
 I can hear you, static typing addict: **BUT IT IS NOT SAFE!**
 Yes, I know, I just don't care at this point!
 I told you, I'm **exploring**.
-I want to go fast, iterate quicky, not model the whole universe and bang my head against the type checker.
+I want to go fast, iterate quickly, not model the whole universe and bang my head against the type checker.

-I can just rely on my tests for now and use assertions or [specifications](https://clojure.org/about/spec) later (or now, but right now I'm not, obviously) to refine.
+I can just rely on my tests for now and use simple assertions or [specifications](https://clojure.org/about/spec) later (or now, but right now I'm not, obviously) to refine.

+I've never had a shortest feedback loop in any other language I've used, this is pure gold.

 -----